 - (It’s basically the same mechanism underlying mating displays which burden the male.
 Only the genuine article can put on such an expensive display and survive.
 The technical term is “signalling“.)

-- See also: Why ad-blocking is not a moral dilemma, The ethics of modern web ad-blocking
+- See also: Why ad-blocking is not a moral dilemma, The ethics of modern web ad-blocking, An overview of online ad fraud, Notes and links from my talk at RJI by Don Marti

 Finally, while they’re numerous and ongoing and, hence, not easy to include in the main list, Rick Falkvinge’s articles on TorrentFreak provide a very thought-provoking alternative perspective on the nature and history of copyright and the cause and meaning of the fight against “piracy”.